libdynd/libdynd/docs/metadata.md

-Low-Level Datashape and DyND Array Metadata
+A Brief Primer on Low-Level Datashape and DyND Array Metadata
 ===========================================

 The DyND `nd::array` is a multidimensional data storage container, inspired by the NumPy `ndarray` and based on the Blaze `Datashape` grammar.
 Like NumPy, it supports strided multidimensional arrays of data with a uniform data type, but has the ability to store ragged arrays and data types with variable-sized data.
+This is made possible by a flexible specification of data that consists of two parts: a high-level `Datashape` type system and a lower-level description (reinterpretable from a `char *`) that comes in the form of arbitrary `nd::array` metadata.

 Every DyND type is able to store an arbitrary, but fixed amount, of metadata in the `nd::array` object.
-This is really just a block of bytes (very specifically, a `char *`) that is allocated alongside the `nd::array`, but interpreted and manipulated by the `ndt::type`.
+This is really just a block of bytes (very specifically, a `char *`) that is typically, but not always, allocated alongside the `nd::array`, while being interpreted and manipulated by the `ndt::type`.

 The array metadata is the place to store information that doesn't really belong in the type, but is necessary to fully describe the data encapsulated by the `nd::array`.
 A classic example of such information is the stride for a dimension type.

 At construction, a DyND type (dynamic or otherwise) forwards its total metadata size to the `ndt::base_type` constructor.
-Its metadata typically consists of whatever particular metadata the type itself needs and the metadata of any child types.
+Its metadata normally consists of whatever specific metadata the type itself needs and the metadata of any child types.
 For example, the metadata for `10 * int32` has a size that is the size of the metadata for a `ndt::fixed_dim_type` (namely 16 bytes that represents a size and a stride) and the size of the metadata for a `int32` (exactly 0 bytes).
 Analogously, the metadata for a type `20 * 10 * int32` is 32 bytes (a size, a stride, a size, and a stride in that order).

 The API for the metadata consists of a set of virtual functions in `ndt::base_type` that are overridable by any derived type.
 These are basically for construction, copy-construction, and destruction of the metadata.
-A C API could easily be provided for these without any issues.
+A C API could be provided for these without any major issues.
+The API is as follows:

 ```
   /**